Skip to main content

 Four to eight weeks for a standard single garage conversion, depending on specification.
 Week 1 is insulation and damp proofing.
 Weeks 2-3 are first-fix electrics, plumbing, and plasterboard.
 Weeks 4-5 are second fix and finishes.
 Weeks 6-8 are painting, decorating, and snagging.
 Weather rarely affects garage conversions because the structure is weathertight from day one.
 We give a programme of works at the contract stage and you get a weekly update on progress.

-Will a garage conversion add value in Crystal Palace?
+Does a garage conversion work well in Crystal Palace?

-A well-finished single garage conversion typically adds 8-13% to a Crystal Palace property's value, roughly £40,000-£75,000 on a property worth £500,000-£600,000.
-The value comes from the additional usable floor area and the flexibility of having a ground-floor room separate from the main living space.
-The value is highest when the conversion is well-insulated, properly heated, and looks like part of the house rather than a converted garage.
-Cheap conversions with cold floors and visible garage origins add far less.
+A well-finished single garage conversion gives you additional usable floor area and the flexibility of a ground-floor room separate from the main living space.
+It works best when the conversion is well-insulated, properly heated, and looks like part of the house rather than a converted garage.
+That is the standard we build to on every Crystal Palace conversion.

 Get a Free Quote for Your Crystal Palace Garage Conversions